Kiribati travel advice

 The laws of Kiribati prohibit sexual acts between individuals of the same sex.
 Those convicted can face jail sentences of up to 14 years.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Kiribati.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Kiribati.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics